MauroDataMapper/docs/docs/rest-api/resources/classifier.md

-A Classifier can be represented as follows:
+A Classifier is a _container_ type and can be represented as follows:

 === "Response body (JSON)"
     ```json